-Modern wallpaper is available in both paste-the-back and paste-the-wall formats.
-The heavier and more flexible the paper your chose, the easier it is to apply without creases or risking tears.
-Here’s how to wallpaper...
+Modern wallpaper is available in paste-the-back, paste-the-wall and peel and stick formats.
+The heavier and more flexible the paper you choose, the easier it is to apply without creases or risking tears.
+And, the benefit of peel and stick wallpaper is that removing it is a total breeze.

 - Dust sheets